movidius/ncappzoo/networks/ssd_inception_v2_gesture/README.md

 # SSD Inception V2

 ## Introduction
 The SSD Inception V2 network can be used to detect a number of objects specified by a particular training set.
-This model in particular can detection the following gestures:
+This model in particular can detect the following gestures:
 - point up
 - point down
 - point left